RBGKew/pypaftol/README.md

 This should give you a help message listing the `paftools` subcommands currently available.

-4. If you like a HTML version of the APIs provided by the `paftol` package and its subpackages, run the command
+4. If you like a HTML version of the APIs provided by the `paftools` package and its subpackages, run the command
 ```
 make doc
 ```

 At the time of writing this `README`, this installation process works on the cluster.
 Sharing any feedback is very welcome, of course.

 ## Tools Using the PAFTOL Databases